Bitcoin btc

 Airdrops

-Fintech companies often resort to airdrops — free token distribution into users’ wallets in order to increase awareness and usage of new tokens.
+Fintech companies often resort to airdrops — free token distribution into users’ wallets to increase awareness and usage of new tokens.

-More often, users have to commit to some microtask — tweeting, following, registering, etc. — in order to receive these airdrops.
+More often, users have to commit to some microtask — tweeting, following, registering, etc. — to receive these airdrops.

 If airdrops are released freely, without requiring anything in return, they are exempt from income tax.
 On the other hand, if wallet holders are expected to perform some service for received airdrops, they are subject to a crypto income tax.
 This can be either miscellaneous or as trade receipts.

-Predictably, once you sell airdropped tokens, you are liable to pay CGT.
-This applies even in the case the airdrop was not subject to income tax.
-As with mining, income tax takes precedence over CGT when the change of value is calculated.
+Predictably, once you sell airdropped tokens, you must pay CGT.
+This applies even when the airdrop was not subject to income tax.
+As with mining, income tax precedes CGT when the value change is calculated.

 The European Union is still not unified enough to view it as a monolithic body.
 Many member-states have their own taxes on crypto.

-Accordingly, the EU taxation may range widely.
-For example, Germany (if under 600 Euro) and Slovenia don’t tax Bitcoin transactions, except for VAT.
+Accordingly, E.U. taxation may vary widely.
+For example, Germany (if under 600 Euro) and Slovenia don’t tax Bitcoin transactions, except for VAT in some cases.

 On the other hand, Romania charges a 10% tax on all cryptocurrency earnings above €126 annually.